nodeschool/nyc/README.md

 # NodeSchool NYC

-Welcome to the NodeSchool San Francisco chapter's repository.
+Welcome to the NodeSchool NYC chapter's repository.
 We use this repository for our website and almost all our communication.

 You can see the website here: http://nodeschool.io/nyc